mosaicnetworks/babble/README.md

 ### Transport

 Babble nodes communicate with other Babble nodes in a fully connected Peer To Peer
 network.
-Nodes gossip by choosing another node at random and telling them everything
+Nodes gossip by repeatedly choosing another node at random and asking that
-they know about the Hashgraph.
-The gossip protocol is extremely simple and serves
+node for all the new information it has about the Hashgraph.
+The gossip protocol
-the dual purpose of gossiping about transactions and about the gossip itself
+is extremely simple and serves the dual purpose of gossiping about transactions
-(the Hashgraph).
-The Hashraph contains enough information to compute a consensus
+and about the gossip itself (the Hashgraph).
+The Hashraph contains enough information
-ordering of transactions.
+to compute a consensus ordering of transactions.

 The communication mechanism is a custom RPC protocol over TCP connections.
-A the
+At the
 moment, there is only one type of RPC command: **Sync**.
 When node **A** wants to
 sync with node **B**, it sends a **SyncRequest** to **B** containing what it knows
 about the Hashgraph. **B** computes what it knows that **A** doesn't know and